geeknik/glitch-gremlin-ai/DESIGN.md

 3.1 SPL Token Details

-Symbol: GLITCH
+Symbol: GREMLINAI
-Decimals: 9 (typical for SPL tokens, but can be configurable) Initial Mint: Defined by the project’s governance or leadership at inception.
+Decimals: 6 (typical for SPL tokens, but can be configurable) Initial Mint: Defined by the project’s governance or leadership at inception.
 Mint Authority: Controlled by a multisig or the same on-chain program to allow for expansions or supply modifications in a transparent manner.